sphinx-doc/sphinx/doc/ext/appapi.rst

      instead which does the right thing even on docutils 0.4 (which doesn't support directive classes otherwise).

-   For example, the (already existing) :dir:`literalinclude` directive would be added like this:
+   For example, the (already existing) :rst:dir:`literalinclude` directive would be added like this:

    .. code-block:: python